Repeato

 4. Set the Batch Id.
 The batch ID of the test batch you want to execute.

-Please make sure AVD or IOS emulator is configured properly.
+Please make sure the AVD or IOS emulator is configured properly.
 Further, your Android/iOS app build must be installed on the emulator before running the test batch.
-We recommend to run the tests on the same device / emulator you originally used for creating them.
+We recommend running the tests on the same device / emulator you originally used for creating them.
 This way you will get the most stability and performance.

-For iOS Simulator there isn’t any step, that starts the simulator, as the xcodebuild test command for iOS Testing step boots the simulator by default.
+For iOS Simulators there isn’t any step, that starts the simulator, as the xcodebuild test command for the iOS testing step boots the simulator by default.

 Inputs